JulianHorvath/BeerReviewPrediction/README.md

 ## Final considerations: business impact
 * Review overall of products/services can be predicted disintegrating reviews in more specific dimensions.
-* This focus on consumption sensory experience.
+* This focus on consumption sensorial experience.
 General evaluating always requires some abstraction level that is not the aim of reviews.
 * On beer experience specifically, it is more important palate than appearance or aroma.
 * With some limitations, our model could be useful for all economic models based on reviews, from deliveries to on demand platforms enterprises, just for mentioning some famed examples.